 - Unaffected by acetone, nail polish, and detergents

 - Providing immediate cosmetic improvement during Laser treatment for Onychomycosis

 How Much Does KeryFlex Cost?

 The cost is dependent on the number of toenails you needed to be restored.
-The first toenail is $150, and each additional nail is $50 during the same session.
+Each big toenail is $175 and each little toe is $75.

 How long does it take to apply KeryFlex?On average, Dr. Tehrani and his assistants can complete the application of the KeryFlex system, in 10-15 minutes for the one toenail and additional 10 minutes for each additional toenail.

 Can patients use nail polish and nail polish remover on a KeryFlex nail?Yes, patients can use nail polish and nail polish remover on a KeryFlex nail.